HChristopherNaoyuki/airline-reservation-system/README.md

 - **AirplaneTest**: Tests flight retrieval and reservation status.
 - **ReservationTest**: Tests reservation logic and confirmation.
 - **UserInfoTest**: Tests user information handling and validation.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---